This Day In Music: November 16

 November 16, 1961 ~ Pop singer Corinne Hermès born in Lagny-sur-Marne, France ~ Internationally best known for winning the 1983 Eurovision Songfestival, representing Luxembourg, with the song Si La Vie Est Cadeau written by Jean-Pierre Millers and Alain Garcia

 November 16, 1958 ~ Drummer Harry Rushakoff born in USA ~ Best known as drummer for Concrete Blonde, present on the band's eponymous Concrete Blonde debut album.
 Previously a member of the Nodes and Special Affect.
-Has also worked with 4xy, Harvey Mandel, Tom Peterson, Lindsey Buckingham, and others
+Has also worked with 4xy, Harvey Mandel, Tom Peterson, and Lindsey Buckingham

 November 16, 1952 ~ Avant-garde jazz, contemporary classical singer Lauren Newton, full name Lauren Amber Newton, born in Coos Bay, Oregon, USA ~ Founding member of the Vienna Art Orchestra.
 Founding member of the Vocal Summit.
 Debuted as a solo artist with the critically acclaimed Timbre in 1983.
-Has since collaborated with Jon Rose, Fritz Hauser, Vladimir Tarasov, Anthony Braxton, Christy Doran, Bernd Konrad, Peter Kowald, Joachim Kühn, Joëlle Léandre, Urs Leimgruber, Patrick Scheyder, Aki Takase, George Gruntz, Pink Martini, and others
+Has since collaborated with Jon Rose, Fritz Hauser, Vladimir Tarasov, Anthony Braxton, Christy Doran, Bernd Konrad, Peter Kowald, Joachim Kühn, Joëlle Léandre, Urs Leimgruber, Patrick Scheyder, Aki Takase, George Gruntz, and Pink Martini

 November 16, 1950 ~ Songwriter Atilla Sereftug born in Istanbul, Turkey ~ Along with Nella Martinetti co-wrote Céline Dion's Ne Partez Pas Sans Moi, 1988 Eurovision Songfestival winner